prog4biol/pfb2019/problemsets/Python_08_problemset.md

 ```
 Write the output to a file called 'Python_08.codons-frame-1.nt'.

-3. Add in exception handling.
-Throw and handle (try/except) the exception
-   - if no input is provided
-   - if the file cannot be opened
-   - if the file does not end in '.fasta' or '.fa' or '.nt'
-   - if a non ATGCN charcter is found in the sequence

-4. Now produce codons in the first three reading frames for each sequence and print out ids and sequence records for each frame and print to a file called 'Python_08.codons-3frames.nt'
+3. Now produce codons in the first three reading frames for each sequence and print out ids and sequence records for each frame and print to a file called 'Python_08.codons-3frames.nt'

 For example
 ```